Jimmie Dale Gilmore's album Heirloom Music was released on May 10. This interview was originally broadcast on March 9, 2011.

 One of the tracks on Heirloom Music is an old Charlie Poole song called "Leaving Home."
 Gilmore says he originally learned it from the New Lost City Ramblers, an old-time string band specializing in folk music from the 1920s and '30s.

 "I just fell in love with the song because it's just so peculiar and quirky," he says.
 "And as a result of that, I looked further into it and it caused me to discover some of that really old stuff and their source material."

-Gilmore plans to perform some of his new songs and some older ones next week at the 2011 South by Southwest music festival in Austin, his hometown for many years.
+Gilmore performed some of his new songs and some older ones at the 2011 South by Southwest music festival in Austin, his hometown for many years.
 He says the festival has helped put the city's music scene on the map.